What is Sales Performance Management?

 3. Sales insights through Analysis and Reporting

 With data analytics, organizations can achieve a deeper understanding of their data and performance metrics.
-You likely have a lot of data that can be analyzed to better understanding your customers, vendors, channel partners, sales cycles, products, and etc. Converting this data into relevant insights supports sales reps, teams, , departments and leadership personnel alike, and enables them to make informed decisions.
+You likely have a lot of data that can be analyzed to better understand your customers, vendors, channel partners, sales cycles, products, etc. Converting this data into relevant insights supports sales reps, teams, departments, and sales leaders and enables them to make informed decisions and change their sales strategy accordingly.

 It’s worthwhile to do an audit of the data that is available and then consider what else you might want to measure.
 The data that you collect will depend on what you want to accomplish.